mateors/javascript/course.md

 consol.log('hello world')
 ```
 is invalid **syntax** because ```consol.log()``` is not a valid function, "consol" is spelled incorrectly.
 As a result, an error will be thrown and the code won't execute.

+### What does syntax mean?
+> Valid code in a programming language.

+JavaScript we can use single quotes: `'`, while in Go we need to use double quotes to enclose a string of text: `"`.

+Code can have many different problems that prevent it from working as intended.
+* A bug in the logic. (example: a program that should add numbers multiplies them instead)
+* A problem with speed.
+* A problem with syntax.
+This is the most common problem for new developers.

+### What happens if you try to run code with invalid syntax?
+You will be provided a syntax error and the code would not execute.